Stuart Forster looks at 11 cities that have changed their names.

 Several Indian cities have been renamed in recent decades, changing names given during the time of British rule.
 The include Bengaluru (formerly Bangalore), Chennai (Madras) and Kolkata (Calcutta).

-Mumbai was long known as Bombay and still is by many of its inhabitants.
+Mumbai name change from Bombay and is still called that by many of its inhabitants.
 The Gateway of India, by the waterfront, was constructed to commemorate the arrival of King George V, the Emperor of India, in 1911.
 It was the location of the official final departure of British forces from India in 1948.

 Kitchener, approximately 60 miles to the west of Toronto, was named after Earl Kitchener, the pointing moustachioed figure who appears on First World War recruiting posters.

 Until 1916 the city was called Berlin.
 Wartime anti-German sentiment resulted in calls to change the name.
 Citizens were given several names to choose from and, in a vote, Kitchener proved the winner.

 The region’s German heritage is celebrated during the annual Kitchener-Waterloo Oktoberfest and in Christmas markets.